 How to Serve Waffles Family Style

 The last thing I want to do during the weekend is feel like a short order cook in my own kitchen.
-Serving up hot waffles fresh from the waffle maker, one at a time to whoever has an empty plate, is not a relaxing way to spend the weekend.
+Serving up hot waffles fresh from the waffle maker, one at a time to whoever has an empty plate, is not a relaxing way to spend the morning.

 Instead, I prefer to preheat the oven to 220°F with a large baking sheet inside.